 Some of the different types of visitors you may see out on the trail include mountain bikers, horse back riders, hikers, trail runners, and in some places, even ATVers.

-On top of using common sense and practicing common courtesy to those around you, there are actually some set guidelines in place to help reduce user conflict and accidents on the trail.
+On top of using common sense and practicing common courtesy to those around you, Leave No Trace shows us some set guidelines in place to help reduce user conflict and accidents on the trail.

 Horses and livestock always have the right of way, because these animals can be a little unruly at times and could be difficult to control if say, they are spooked by an oncoming mountain biker suddenly speeding towards them.

 If you are hiking or mountain biking and see a horse or livestock on the trail, the best practice is to step off to side, the downhill side if you’re on a hill, and quietly let them pass.
 Again, the idea here is not to spook or surprise the animals.

 Another rule of thumb is bikers must always yield to hikers.
 Now, in practice, if I’m hiking along and I see a mountain biker, I will step off to the side and try to let them keep their momentum going and just let them pass me.
 But that's not the point, the point is, as a hiker, I may not always see or hear a biker coming.
 They may come cruising around a bend and I won’t have the time react or get out of their way, or if they’re coming up behind me, I may not know they’re there at all!

 It is the bikers responsibility to yield to the hikers and make sure they don’t run into any other bikers or hikers.
 Just let us know politely if you want to pass.
 And keep in mind, if you are sneaking up behind me on the trail on a bike I probably don’t even know you’re back there!
 So just say something 🙂